Enable persistent chat - Amazon Connect

 For persistent chat, the RelatedContactId depicts the contactId used to source chat rehydration.

-How to enable a persistent chat session
+How to enable persistent chat

 Note